Classroom digital signage

 Prerequisites

-• Android Studio (recommended) or the Android SDK + command-line tools
+• Android Studio, or Android SDK + command-line tools

-• A JDK compatible with your Android Gradle Plugin (AGP) version
+• A compatible JDK for the Android Gradle Plugin in use

 Build (Windows)